 In addition, most Medicare Advantage Plans give seniors coverage for their prescription drug needs.
-When you enroll in a Medicare Advantage Plan through Senior Care Insurance Services, your Medicare benefits are covered through your plan and will not be paid for by traditional Medicare.
+When you enroll in a Medicare Advantage Plan through Senior Medicare Insurance Services, your Medicare benefits are covered through your plan and will not be paid for by traditional Medicare.

 How Medicare Advantage Plans Work

 Sometimes called "MA Plans" or "Part C," Medicare Advantage Plans are considered an "all in one" solution to Original Medicare.
-Senior Medicare Advantage Plans are only offered by private companies that are approved, like Senior Care Insurance Services.
+Senior Medicare Advantage Plans are only offered by private companies that are approved, like Senior Medicare Insurance Services.
 Seniors who enroll in a Medicare Advantage Plan are still on Medicare.
 However, these individuals enjoy bundled plans that give seniors the benefits of hospital insurance (Medicare Part A), medical insurance (Medicare Part B), and sometimes drug coverage (Part D).

 Medicare Advantage Plans are very popular because they cover all Medicare services and make life a little easier for seniors who have trouble understanding the nuances of Medicare.

-When you contact Senior Care Insurance Solutions to choose your Medicare Advantage Plan, ask your agent about Medicare prescription drug coverage.
+When you contact Senior Medicare Insurance Services to choose your Medicare Advantage Plan, ask your agent about Medicare prescription drug coverage.
 Unless you already have drug coverage (Part D), you should seriously consider Part D coverage to help reduce costs associated with prescription drugs.
 You may also want to consider a Medicare Supplement Insurance Plan to help fill gaps in coverage that Original Medicare will not cover.

 Medicare Advantage Plan Insurance Rules

-Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in cityname.
+Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in James Island.
 That money is used to pay for the care services that you need.
 Because Medicare Advantage Plans are different, you should expect out-of-pocket costs to vary depending on the plan you choose.